rnawaz02/wordpress-and-mysql/README.md

 We can mount two volumes.

 * /var/lib/mysql to store the mariadb database
-* /srv to store the wordpress installation, phpmyadmin configuration and wordpress configurations.
+* /srv to store the wordpress installation, phpmyadmin, mysql configuration and wordpress configurations.
+Configuration files are created if not present and existing files are used otherwise.

 Files will be created if mounts are empty otherwise existing files will be used by the container.